 Ultimately, the most important element of a home office is creating a space you want to spend your time in.
-To do this, having a flexible work space is essential.
+To do this, having a flexible workspace is essential.
 For example, while hosting a video conference from your desk works great, you may prefer to make a call from a comfortable lounge chair elsewhere in the office.
 Having mobility is an important part of creating a productive workspace.

 Working Where You Want

 At PrecisionCraft, it is our goal to design a beautiful and functional home to meet each of our client’s needs.
 For some, being home is your favorite place to be.
-That is why you can trust us to create the place where you can live and work where you want, at home, in luxury.
+That is why you can trust us to create a place where you can live and work where you want, at home, in luxury.